ryangoy/ryangoy/README.md

 ### Hi there 👋

+Here's a few projects that I worked on when I had more free time on my hands.

+These days most of my work is private and directly relating to CADflow.
+My interests mainly lie in computer vision with complex inputs (3D and video).
+I'm always exploring new ideas, so if anything here is interesting to you, I'd love to connect!
 <!--
 **ryangoy/ryangoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.